Useful information and other stuff.

 Are you a Green studio?

 Besides using sustainable and recycled paper and envelopes, I reuse old stock for make-ready and proofing.
 I also recylce everything I can.
 I use vegetable oil to clean up ink (execpt for my rollers, which I use an as environmentally-friendly solution as I can).
 Ink is as environmentally-friendly as it will get.
-I do not use soy-based inks however, as they are not any more environmentally-friendly than rubber or oil-based inks (they also don't print as well).

 Can I do a press check?